GMWilkinson/beatles-album-game/README.md

 ## Things to note

+- I used prop drilling instead of global state management (redux etc) because The drilling is only one layer down.
 - The styling is just layout and mediaqueries with some basic styled components.
 Please don't judge based on how it looks
 - The question filtering etc would be better to be on the back-end
   ```